secdevops-cuse/CyberRange/README.md

 # Overview:
 This CyberRange project represents the first open-source Cyber Range blueprint in the world.

-This project provides a bootstrap framework for a complete  offensive, defensive, reverse engineering, & security intelligence
+This project provides a bootstrap framework for a complete  offensive, defensive, reverse engineering, & security intelligence tooling in a private research lab using the AWS Cloud.
+This project contains vulnerable systems, open-source tools.

- tooling in a private research lab using the AWS Cloud.
-This project contains vulnerable systems, open-source tools, .
-It simply provides a researcher with a disposable offensive / defensive
-AWS-based environment in less than 10 minutes.
+It simply provides a researcher with a disposable offensive / defensive AWS-based environment in less than 10 minutes.

 # Get Started
 To gain access you must send me your AWS account number so I can share the 30+ Amazon Machine Images (AMIs).

-Simply - Fill out the [Alpha Sign-Up Form](https://www.tfaforms.com/4729221)
+Use my secure [FormAssembly](https://www.formassembly.com) form -> [CyberRange Sign-Up Form](https://www.tfaforms.com/4729221)

 [Read the Getting Started Guide](tutorials/getting_started.md)